Mkejriwal270/K8s-EKS-QuickStart/index.md

 ### **1. Cloning the repository:**

 For starters, clone [this](https://github.com/Mkejriwal270/K8s-EKS-QuickStart) repository in your GitHub account.
-It has been created as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) so you can just click on **Use this template** on the homepage to create a new repository of the same name directly in your account with the existing file structure intact.
+It has been created as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), so clicking on **Use this template** on the homepage will create a new repository in your account with the existing file structure intact.

 <br />
 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/repo-page.png)